 To make that a reality, I knew I had to change some things.
 I started saving all of my extra money instead of putting it towards my student loans.
 I also ended up not publishing much on this site for a while because…well I felt like I had let my readers down.

 I was so into the idea of paying down debt faster, it was a lot of what I talked about.
 So for me to just up and switch was different.
 Not to mention, my former boss was a regular reader of the blog, so sharing that I was saving to quit my job was kind of….off the table.

 So this new version of Bright Cents is more about entrepreneurship, leaving a day job, and starting something you’re really passionate about.

 I’m going to share the boring stuff (making sure you complete all the right paperwork), to the fun stuff like landing new clients and bringing in more revenue (at least I think it’s fun!).

-While comments are the preferred method of contact, if you have questions or comments you don’t want to share on here, please feel free to email me.
+If you have questions or comments, please feel free to email me.
 I will write you back as soon as I can.
 Thank you for taking the time to read my ridiculous story.
-Make sure you subscribe to the blog (below) to get all of the latest updates!
+Oh!
+And make sure you subscribe to the blog (below) to get all of the latest updates!